Car Accidents Result in Hundreds of Kentucky Deaths

 Sideswipe collisions occur when the sides of two parallel vehicles touch one another in a “swiping” motion.
 This type of collision is less likely to cause serious injury unless there are additional factors involved, such as a loss of driver control, excessive speed, vehicle rollover, or collision with additional vehicles or objects).

 Causes of Kentucky Car Accidents

 As is true nation-wide, the most common causes of car accidents have remained fairly consistent.
-A large majority of crashes, particularly those resulting in serious injury or fatality, have one of the following as a root cause: speeding, driving under the influence of drugs or alcohol, driving while tired, and distracted driving.
+A large majority of motor vehicle accidents, particularly those resulting in serious injury or fatality, have one of the following as a root cause: speeding, driving under the influence of drugs or alcohol, driving while tired, and distracted driving.
 Inclement weather also can play a role in accidents, but dangerous weather condition crashes too often occur because someone is driving unsafely for conditions.